Holly Goodridge

 " I’ve always thought of the Kafkaesque as being in black-and-white.
 After seeing Holly Goodridge’s paintings, I now believe it can exist full colour.
 This isn’t to say Goodridge’s paintings are joyless.
 No, no, no. Not at all.
 For if there was no joy in the Kafkaesque, there would surely be no joy left in our bureaucratised little lives.
 If I complained earlier about RMIT’s oppressive architecture, then Goodridge’s paintings provide a perfectly camouflaged portal out.
 She sees the light.
 The canvases may look like a new RMIT building, but trust me, these canvases usurp all that style with depth.
 Literally. ....."

-Copyright © 2024 Holly Goodridge Art - All Rights Reserved.
+Copyright © 2025 Holly Goodridge - All Rights Reserved.